 What is glaucoma?

 Glaucoma is a disease of the eye in which fluid pressure within the eye rises; if left untreated, the patient may lose vision and even become blind.
-Glaucoma is relatively common, especially in older adults and can cause damage to the optic nerve if left untreated.
-In this article, we will cover the causes, symptoms, and treatment of glaucoma.
-We will also explain the different types and possible surgical procedures.

 Fast facts on glaucoma: